 If we’re talking about a vlog, set design isn’t nearly as complicated as when you’re filming a movie, but it’s still something to consider.
 What sort of vlog are you doing?
 You can just set up in your bedroom and call it a day, but if you take a moment to dress the room up in a way that reflects your blog’s content, viewers will appreciate the extra effort to lend the room some atmosphere.

 You may want to take a moment each week to make sure you’re keeping the room nice and neat.
 They say that the camera adds ten pounds, well it also makes a room look ten times as messy as it actually is.
 Unless you’re doing a vlog from the perspective of a slob, keep it tidy or expect a bunch of comments making fun of you for dropping your laundry on the bed.

-Resist the temptation to get too dramatic unless you’re filming a Halloween special or something.
-It’s fun to play with the lighting, but if you want the focus to stay on what you’re discussing in your video blog, then you’ll want to keep the lighting simple and prioritise clarity of image over giving the room a brooding atmosphere for no real reason.
+You may want to do a few test shots to be sure you’re not overdoing it.
+It’s fun to play with lighting, but if you want the focus to stay on what you’re discussing in your video blog, then you’ll want to keep the lighting simple and prioritize clarity of image over giving the room a brooding atmosphere for no real reason.

 Selecting Video Equipment: Going Pro vs. Staying Amateur